 People have a tendency to obey charismatic men who speak with convictions.

-The Spiral of Silence is a theory postulating that when most people in a group accept something as true, then single individuals become loath to voice disagreement.
+The Spiral of Silence is a social theory postulating that when most people in a group accept something as true, then single individuals are loath to voice disagreement.

-And the bigger, more accepted and more praised an idea or product becomes, the stronger will be the pressure on the individuals not to voice their disagreement.
+The bigger, more accepted, and more praised an idea or product becomes, the stronger will be the pressure on the individuals not to voice their disagreement.

 And this is what I feel is happening with Think and Grow Rich.

 A funny skit on the “silencing power” of the Spiral of Silence: